Learning Abroad at Mayatan

 While Central America is more dangerous than most wealthy countries, Copán is a relatively safe town—it is used to hosting tourists of all ages and nationalities, and it is small enough that everyone knows and looks out for each other.
 Because the town’s relative prosperity relies upon tourism, there are rarely problems with tourists here.
 However, for your own safety you should never be out without a member of your host family or a school employee, and all activities such as excursions will be supervised group activities.

 There are tourist police in town especially trained to work on safety and security for international visitors, and there are several doctors, health clinics, and well-stocked pharmacies in town.
 In the event of an emergency, there are hospitals in Chiquimula (Guatemala, about an hour away) and in nearby cities.
 Mayatan staff would assist with transportation and medical arrangements in the event of an emergency, but all Learning Abroad participants must have their own medical insurance and travel insurance that covers emergency evacuation to the United States.
 Check with your insurance provider.

-If you would like to participate in the Learning Abroad program, please contact Stephen Evans, Fundraising Director at firstname.lastname@example.org or call him internationally at the office +(504) 2651-4149 or on his cellphone +(504) 3172-5114.
+If you would like to participate in the Learning Abroad program, please contact Stephen Evans, Development Director at email@example.com or call him internationally at the office +(504) 2651-4149.
 If you are writing, please indicate how long and when you would like to come to Mayatan.
 Please note that we are closed from mid-June to mid-August as well as from mid-December to about January 5.